THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Regardless of the answers, I hope you will all continue to follow me so we can learn together.

-You can read how much my travel blog made in 2016 in a detailed income report here.
+You can read how much my travel blog made in 2016 in a detailed income report here and more posts on blogging and income reports here.

 I’d love to hear your thoughts, tips or advice.
 Did you find my new format for these reports valuable?